dmz44/Robotics_Assignment_4/README.md

 ### Assignment requirement

-**Source Code Submission** is required for Milestone Assignment 4 on Canvas.

-In addition, as usual, a **hardware video demonstration submission** is required for Milestone Assignment 4.
+A **hardware video demonstration submission** is required for Milestone Assignment 4.

 You need to demonstrate that you have a working setup and can operate the turtlebot by making videos.
 This will also demonstrate that you have a working setup for working with a physical turtlebot.
 Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.